webpack/webpack.js.org/content/configuration/index.md

     // extensions that are used

     [alias](/configuration/resolve#resolve-alias): {
-      // a list of module name aliasings
+      // a list of module name aliases

       "module": "new-module"
       // alias "module" -> "new-module" and "module/path/file" -> "new-module/path/file"